The Definitive Guide to Predictive Analytics Models for Marketing

-Predictive analysis helps marketing teams invest their resources wisely and set KPIs that align with total business value.
-Learn more about the different types of predictive models to use in marketing and examples of how these models can be applied to your own marketing efforts.
+Predictive analysis also helps marketing teams invest their resources wisely and set KPIs that align with total business value.
+There are three types of predictive models marketers should know about:

 - Clustering models (segments)